TubaJordan/PythonCourse/Achievement1/Exercise1.7/README.md

 session.commit()
 ```

-This code updates the "Pasta" recipe by adding "Olive Oil" to its ingredients list.
+This code updates the 'Pasta' recipe by adding 'Olive Oil' to its ingredient list.

 ### Direct Database Updates